 Lebanon sees tourism rebound as turmoil swallows region

-The tourism industry in Lebanon is on the rebound, thanks in no small part to the misfortunes of its Middle East neighbors, engulfed by wars, chaos and political upheaval. about 10 miles) northeast of Beirut, Lebanon.
+Beirut's landmark Hamra Street is bustling again and hotel occupancy rates are on the rise as Lebanon's tourism industry rebounds, thanks in no small part to the misfortunes of its Middle East neighbors, engulfed by wars, chaos and political upheaval.
+It was just four years ago when Lebanon seemed to be losing its grip on its internal security.

 Discussions